jmankoff/interaction/assignments/layout-new.md

 The LayoutInflater allows us to accept a valid XML file, in this case our `part1.xml` file, and convert it into a customizable View object.
 The XML/visual editor makes it much easier to build our app layouts, so we can use that to create new layouts, then use an inflater to convert the XML into an object before programmatically appending it to our current app layout.

+Note that, although you have been given the list of image names to add to your view, you still need a way to access that image resource programmatically.
+There are a number of ways to accomplish this, so you are encouraged to search around for potential solutions.

+Your `Part2View` submission should accomplish the following:

+* Achieve the layout from `Part1View` without using an XML file.
+That is, you should accomplish the layout requirements from Part 1 programmatically, creating Views in Java to accomplish your desired layout.

 For this part, you cannot use the LayoutInflater in your final submission.
-However, you are encouraged to familiarize yourself with the inflator in order to better understand how it works (this will be useful on the upcoming parts!).
+However, it may be useful to inflate your layout from part 1 in order to better understand how your XML is structured.

 # Part 3